spherex-xyz/spherex-contracts/docs/Integration_Guide.md

   - This becomes important if you deploy contracts dynamically (for example, using the factory pattern).

 This is a good place to emphesize and reiterate: the **Operator** and the **Admin** can be a wallet address (EOA) but cal also be a smart contract (like a DAO contract or a multisig)

+This also means that if indeed we use a smart contract as the operator or the admin, we will need to set the various roles accordingly, and also implement in that *managine contract* the various managment functions needed:
+- An Admin should be able to set the operator
+- An Operator has many many funcionalities (like setting the engine, adding and removing allowed senders and patterns, and even configuring the active rules) - Please talk to the SphereX team to help you understand the various roles and permissions.

+If the protocol has some kind of a registry or management contract, it might be a good candidate for the operator/admin roles.

 ## Integration